dotnet/AspNetCore.Docs/aspnetcore/blazor/get-started.md

    2\.
 Create a new project.

    3\.
-Select **ASP.NET Core Web Application**.
+Select **Blazor App**.
 Select **Next**.

    4\.
 Provide a project name in the **Project name** field or accept the default project name.
 Confirm the **Location** entry is correct or provide a location for the project.
 Select **Create**.

    5\.
-In the **Create a new ASP.NET Core Web Application** dialog, confirm that **.NET Core** and **ASP.NET Core 3.0** are selected.

-   6\.
-For a Blazor client-side experience, choose the **Blazor WebAssembly App** template.
+For a Blazor client-side experience, choose the **Blazor (client-side)** template.
 For a Blazor server-side experience, choose the **Blazor Server App** template.
 Select **Create**.
 For information on the two Blazor hosting models, server-side and client-side, see <xref:blazor/hosting-models>.

-   7\.
+   6\.
 Press **F5** to run the app.

    > [!NOTE]
    > If you installed the Blazor Visual Studio extension for a prior preview release of ASP.NET Core Blazor (Preview 6 or earlier), you can uninstall the extension at Preview 7.
-Installing the Blazor templates in an earlier step surfaces the templates in Visual Studio.
+Installing the Blazor templates on the command-line is now sufficient to surface the templates in Visual Studio.

    # [Visual Studio Code](#tab/visual-studio-code)